shaizCodes/GenAI-for-Front-End-Developers/peer-graded-assignment/README.md

   - **Refined Design**: ![Refined design of User Profile screen](./design/user-profile-web-app-v1.png)

-- [ ] **Translate Design into Code**: Use GenAI to convert the final UI design into HTML and CSS.
+- [x] **Translate Design into Code**: Use GenAI to convert the final UI design into HTML and CSS.
 Ensure the layout is responsive and visually appealing.

+  - I generated most of the stuff from scratch to boost my confidence in CSS and HTML.
+You can [open index.html](./project/index.html) and [view styles.css](./project/style.css) in the project directory.

 - [ ] **Submit 2 screenshots of your final UI**: Use the 2 screenshots to demonstrate the interactivity or responsiveness of your webpage.